codefornl/meta-hub-main/README.md

 1. micro-application: we create micro-applications that are compattible
 2. open standards: we use open standards as much as possible
-3. user owned data: you may use files on github, or on your own website, for example, and we will only cache it (temporarily) for optimization
+3. user owned data: you may put your data files on github, or on your own website (and we will only cache it (temporarily) for optimization)

 ## How we work
 We will be using the [Standard for Public Code](https://standard.publiccode.net/) in cobination with the [Shape Up Methodology](https://basecamp.com/shapeup).